Kamiyaku, Kagoshima

 Kamiyaku (上屋久町, Kamiyaku-chō) was a town located on the northern half of Yakushima (Yaku Island) in Kumage District, Kagoshima Prefecture, Japan.
+Its major settlement is the port town of Anbō.

+History

-As of 2003, the town had an estimated population of 6,903 and the density of 23.09 persons per km².
-The total area was 298.95 km².
+As of 2003, the town had an estimated population of 6,903 and the density of 23.09 persons per km2.
+The total area was 298.95 km2.

 On October 1, 2007, Kamiyaku, along with the town of Yaku (also from Kumage District), was merged to create the town of Yakushima.